Published on: March 18, 2020 | Updated on: November 3, 2024

 So, what exactly is causing pain after surgery?
 In addition to the replacement joint wearing down, there are several other causes to look out for:

-• Infection: an infection can cause increased swelling around the knee, as well as pain on the surface of the skin.
+- Infection: An infection can cause increased swelling around the knee and pain on the skin’s surface.

 To determine the cause, doctors order a series of tests.
-This may include blood tests, X-Rays, MRIs, or other imaging or physiological tests.
-Once they know what is causing pain, they can begin to develop a revised recovery plan.
-Many of the same techniques are attempted as the first attempt – physical therapy, assistive devices, and corticosteroid shots might be considered as options.
+These may include blood tests, X-rays, MRIs, or other imaging or physiological tests.
+Once they know what is causing pain, they can develop a revised recovery plan.
+Many of the same techniques are attempted as the first attempt—physical therapy, assistive devices, and corticosteroid shots might be considered options.
 If pain persists through these, doctors and surgeons may consider revision surgery.

-The recovery time after a revision surgery can be long and difficult, though many patients have successful results.
+Recovery time after revision surgery can be long and arduous, though many patients have successful results.
 Others, however, are turning to alternative treatment methods to get out of the surgery cycle.

 Regenerative Medicine’s Role in Preventing the Need for Surgery

-Regenerative therapy is a solution for patients seeking relief from pain after surgery, but it offers other benefits, too – it could prevent the need for it altogether.
-Treatments like Stem Cell Therapy and Platelet-Rich Plasma (PRP) Therapy use the body’s own regenerative cells to heal injuries and repair damaged tissue.
+Regenerative therapy is a solution for patients seeking relief from pain after surgery, but it offers other benefits, too—it could prevent the need for surgery altogether.
+Treatments like Stem Cell Therapy and Platelet-Rich Plasma (PRP) Therapy use the body’s regenerative cells to heal injuries and repair damaged tissue.

 There are specific criteria that may make these types of patients good candidates.

 It’s no surprise that patients suffering from prolonged knee pain are seeking out other treatment options.
-Surgery can have negative consequences and it may seem overwhelming to go through revision surgery and the recovery process all over again.
-Using cells that are sent to an injury site naturally, but in increased amounts, could be the solution to healing damaged tissue.
+Surgery can have negative consequences, and it may seem overwhelming to go through revision surgery and the recovery process all over again.
+Sending cells to an injury site naturally but in increased amounts could be the solution to healing damaged tissue.

 Sources